gamecreature/QtAwesome/README.md

 And of course last but not least,

-Many thanks go to Dave Gandy an the other FontAwesome contributors!! [http://fortawesome.github.com/Font-Awesome](http://fortawesome.github.com/Font-Awesome)
+Many thanks go to Dave Gandy an the other Font Awesome contributors!! [http://fortawesome.github.com/Font-Awesome](http://fortawesome.github.com/Font-Awesome)
 And of course to the Qt team/contributors for supplying this great cross-platform c++ library.